BeimnetTadesse/Job_Searching_Application/README.md

-# 💼 JavaFX Job Searching Application
+# 💼 Java Job Searching Application

 A desktop application built with **SQLite**, developed as part of an **Advanced Programming** course project.
 This system allows job seekers and employers to register, post/search for jobs, apply, and manage their profiles — all within an intuitive GUI.